sybrew/the-seo-framework/readme.txt

 		* This doesn't affect your titles, it's only semantics.
 	* Schema.org logos may now be of any proportion, instead of only square, and cropping them must exceed 112px squared.
 	* We removed the "recommended" title separator highlighting, RSS parsers are great at rendering HTML entities, so this shouldn't be an issue.
+	* We no longer generate images when they're deemed to large.
+		* Although this worked as intended, we highly doubt users will be uploading images over 4096x4096px, and it's a waste of resources to test each image.
 	* **Term meta:**
 		* When a term is disabled via the post type settings, saving it won't erase the custom SEO term meta.
 			* The same behavior already applied to singular post types.